Interim Management: meaning and practical examples

 There are different for the rise in popularity of Interim Management.
 Below we describe several reasons for why companies are increasingly opting for interim managers.

-Interim managers can start their jobs within weeks or even days.
+Interim managers can start their interim assignments job within weeks or even days.
 This is essential because time is a critical factor for a business facing problems.

-Interim managers are not involved with the internal corporate culture.
+Interim leaders are not involved with the internal corporate culture.
 They can communicate their vision unimpeded and are not under pressure to get their assignment extended as a management consultant would be.

 Interim managers can be expected to go about their work very professionally.
 They don’t just take on an advisory role, but are actually responsible for the running of the company.
-Interim managers are often self-employed, so it helps their brand if an organisation improves.
+Interim managers are often self-employed, so it helps their brand and strengthen their track record if an organisation improves.
 That’s not the case if an organisation hires an outside management consultant.

 Temporary Interim Management assignments vary in duration, scope, and requirements.
 However, there are a number of phases that are typical for how interim managers carry out their work.
 The first stage starts with the interim executives acting as consultants.
 They prepare themselves for the implementation and change phases.